Strongly continuous and locally equi-continuous semigroups on locally convex spaces: A suitable structure of bounded sets

-The usefulness of $\cN$ becomes clear from the next two results.
-Intuitively, the next lemma tells us that in the study of semigroups on these locally convex spaces the collection $\cN$ replaces the role that the norm plays for semigroups on Banach spaces.
+The usefulness of $\cN$ becomes clear from the next three results.
+Intuitively, the next two lemmas tell us that in the study of semigroups on these locally convex spaces the collection $\cN$ replaces the role that the norm plays for semigroups on Banach spaces.